better-internet/radworks-docs/docs/radicle.md

 ## How is Radicle different from GitHub?

-When coming to Radicle from a centralized code collaboration network like Github or Gitlab, you might notice that Radicle priotizes different concerns.
+When coming to Radicle from a centralized code collaboration platform like Github or Gitlab, you might notice that Radicle priotizes different concerns.
 Concretely:

 1. users being in control of their identity
 2. users being in control of their content